giri-shhh/giri-shhh/README.md

 # 👋 Hi, I’m Girisha Prakash
 ### *Senior Software Engineer*
-*(e.g., "Full-Stack Developer Building Scalable Solutions" , Quantum Programming & AI Explorer")*
+*(Full-Stack Developer Building Scalable Solutions, Interested in Quantum Programming)*

 ---

 ## 🚀 About Me
 I'm a Passionate based in Banglore.
 With 7 years of experience in web development.
 I thrive on turning complex problems into elegant solutions.
-When I'm not coding, you'll find me "reading tech blogs", "hiking", or "experimenting with new technologies, designs and solutions".
+When I'm not coding, you'll find me "reading tech blogs", "hiking", "swimming", "bike riding" or "dancing.

 **What drives me:**
 - 💡 Building products that solve real-world challenges